 Reed has a BA from Brown University.
 He hails from Cincinnati, and is married to Nedenia, who owns her own clothing design company.
 They have an adorable dog named Tito.

-Justin Douds- Board Secretary
+Justin Douds- Board Vice President

 Justin Douds has worked for the District of Columbia Public Schools for the past 6 years, with the 4 most recent in the Office of the General Counsel where he advises DCPS on a variety of education, intellectual property, and risk management issues.